 I confirm that the practitioners named above have declared themselves suitably trained and competent to work under this PGD.
-I give authorisation on behalf of NHS England HTV for the above named health care professionals who have signed the PGD to work under it.

-Name Designation Signature Date
+I give authorisation on behalf of (insert name of practice) for the above named health care professionals who have signed the PGD to work under it. στα το Name Designation Signature Date